-You can borrow $1,000 with no credit check from Opploans or Integra Credit, among other lenders.
+The best $1,000 loans with no credit check are from Opploans and Integra Credit.
 None of these loan providers use applicants’ credit history as a condition for approval, though it’s important to note that approval is still not guaranteed.
 Lenders will look at things like your income and employment status to determine your ability to pay.

 Best Places to Borrow $1,000 With No Credit Check